What Is Considered Legal Tint in Florida?

 Window tint is expressed in terms of a percentage.
 The percentage refers to the amount of light that the tint allows to pass through the window.
 The higher the percentage, the more light that will come through your window and the less dark the window will be.
 Conversely, the lower the percentage, the darker the window tint will be.

-Tint is not permitted anywhere else on the windshield, no matter the percentage.
+Legal tint in Florida is not permitted anywhere else on the windshield, no matter the percentage.

 For SUVs and vans, front side windows must also allow at least 28% of visible light to pass through.
 The rear side windows and rear windshield can be significantly darker, allowing only at least 6% of light to pass through.

-Florida also imposes a limit on how reflective the window tint can be.
+Florida tint law also imposes a limit on how reflective the window tint can be.
 The higher the percentage, the more light that will be reflected by the tint.
 This can help reduce glare and heat buildup in the vehicle.

-Other Window Tint Requirements in Florida
+Other Florida Window Tint Law Requirements

 Florida has additional limitations on the type of tint that can be applied to vehicles.
 If the back windows of a vehicle are tinted, then the vehicle must be equipped with dual side mirrors.
 In addition, a sticker that identifies the amount of tint and shows that it is legal must be applied to the inside of the driver’s door jamb.

-Penalties in Florida for Window Tint Violations
+Penalties in Florida for Window Tint Violations – How Much Is a Tint Ticket?

-Florida police officers and law enforcement may pull vehicles over if it appears that the window tint is too dark and violates state law.
+Florida police officers and law enforcement may pull vehicles over if it appears that the window tint is too dark and violates Florida tint law.
 Officers will use a specialized handheld meter to determine how much light your tint allows to pass through.
 If this meter shows your tint is too dark, the officer may write you a ticket.

 Contact Our Car Accident Law Firm in South Florida